Continuous Air Monitoring Program

 Objectives:

-To ensure that district of Meadowlands attain these standards, the New Jersey Meadowlands Commission has been monitoring ozone, nitrogen oxide, carbon monoxide, sulfur dioxide and carbon dioxide since 2007 to determine the impact of major pollution sources, to measure background levels and to measure secondary impacts in rural areas.
+To ensure that the Meadowlands District attains these standards, the New Jersey Sports and Exposition Authority (formerly NJMC) has been monitoring ozone, nitrogen oxide, carbon monoxide, sulfur dioxide and carbon dioxide since 2007 to determine the impact of major pollution sources, to measure background levels, and to measure secondary impacts in rural areas.

 Activities:

-Samples are collected by Thermo Scientific five i-series gas analyzers at MERI’s roof every minute for 24 hours a day.
+Samples are collected by Thermo Scientific five i-series gas analyzers installed on the roof of the campus building every minute for 24 hours a day.

-All of gas analyzers are calibrated weekly by EPA protocol using standard gases and maintained monthly including replacing air filters and gas purifiers for the quality control.
+All the gas analyzers are calibrated weekly by following EPA protocol and using standard gases.
+The gas analyzers are also maintained monthly which include replacing air filters and gas purifiers for the quality control.

 Deliverables: